airbytehq/airbyte/docs/integrations/sources/google-analytics-data-api.md

 :::note

   * Custom reports should be provided in format `[{"name": "<report-name>", "dimensions": ["<dimension-name>", ...], "metrics": ["<metric-name>", ...]}]`
+  * To enable Incremental sync for Custom reports, you need to include the `date` dimension.
 :::

 ## Performance Considerations